nblt/MEHL-Soup/readme.md

 **ECCV 2024**

-[**NEWS**] We release checkpoints for CLIP ViT-L/14 experiemnts used in the paper to support and advance related research:
+[**NEWS**] We release the checkpoints for CLIP ViT-L/14 experiments used in the paper to support and advance related research:

 CIFAR-10: https://hkustconnect-my.sharepoint.com/:u:/g/personal/hyangbw_connect_ust_hk/EZ_ZT8wepGdLjYLXkswJXCEBObKILcIZng14jLYTAU_uVw?e=XhbkYX